anhtu-pham/Parking-Navigation-System/README.md

 ```
 The project is now ready with the website link: http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/.

-Note: I will turn on AWS EC2 instance when I need to use it.
-This project can still be used for another instance.
+Note: I will turn on AWS EC2 instance when I accept request to use it.
+This project can still be used for another AWS EC2 instance with corresponding configuration.